naufalbasara/naufalbasara/README.md

 # Hello world!👋

 - 🏫 I’m currently study in Sepuluh Nopember Institute of Technology as Information Systems student
+- 🤝 I particularly interested in exploring opportunities to work with Tensorflow environment.
+I'm open for discussions of projects, partnership, or hiring

 ## Tech Stack
 <span>